dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

             // we parse the expression until an operator with a higher
             // precedence than `$newPrecedence` is encountered.
             $rightNode = $this->parse($tokens, $newPrecedence);

+            // we construct the BinaryOp and assign it to `$node`
             $node = new BinaryOp(
                 $node,
                 match ($token->type) {